McSick/llm-sofa-company/README.md

 # Description
 This is a simple app to display a list of sofas and their details.
 The app hooks into an LLM to take a description and output a list of tags to search for.
-This currently can use either OpenAI or AWS Bedrock - Claud.
+This currently can use either OpenAI or AWS Bedrock - Claude.
 See Environment Variables section on how to configure.

 ## Installation